SANet: A Semantic-aware Agentic AI Networking Framework for Cross-layer Optimization in 6G: Conclusion

 \section{Conclusion}

 This paper has proposed SANet, a novel semantic-aware AgentNet architecture that autonomously identifies the user's semantic goal and autonomously divides the identified goal into different subtasks for different agents.
 We have formulated the decentralized optimization of SANet as a multi-agent multi-objective problem and focus on finding the Pareto optimal solution among agents with distinct and potentially conflicting objectives.
-Three novel metrics for evaluating the performance of SANet have been proposed: the agents' objective optimization error, dynamic environment generalization error, and multi-objective conflicting error.
-The MoPS, a model partition and sharing framework, has been proposed in which large models, e.g., deep learning models, of different agents can be partitioned into shared and agent-specific parts that are jointly constructed and deployed according to agents' local computational resources.
-Two decentralized optimization algorithms, static-weighting and dynamic-weighting algorithms, have been introduced to optimize the proposed metrics.
-Theoretical bounds for all three performance metrics have been derived.
-The results have proved that there exists a three-way tradeoff among optimization, generalization, and conflicting errors.
-Finally, we have developed a SANet prototype, in which three Transformer-based time-series prediction agents have been selected to interact with three different layers of the network system.
-Experiment results show that the proposed MoPS provides up to $14.61\%$ performance gains with only $44.37\%$ of the Floating-Point Operations (FLOPs) required for inference at each agent compared to state-of-the-art algorithms.
-Also, the dynamic-weighting algorithm reduces up to $83.81\%$ training errors caused by conflicting objectives, compared to the static-weighting algorithm.
+Three novel metrics for evaluating the performance of SANet have been proposed.
+A model partition and sharing framework, MoPS, has been proposed in which deep learning models of different agents can be partitioned into shared and agent-specific parts that are jointly constructed and deployed according to agents' local computational resources.
+Two decentralized optimization algorithms, static-weighting and dynamic-weighting algorithms, have been introduced to optimize the proposed metrics. \blu{We have developed a bandwidth-adaptive compression framework for different agents to perform in situ compression of their intermediate embeddings, according to their localized resource constraints and task requirements.} Theoretical results have proved that there exists a three-way tradeoff among optimization, generalization, and conflicting errors.
+Experiment results based on a SANet prototype have shown that the proposed framework achieves up to $14.61\%$ performance gains with only $44.37\%$ of the MFLOPs required for inference at each agent, compared to existing benchmarks.